secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 1. Data Column

-In this section, we find that the combination of Utterance and Prompt is suitable for all of the model we using in this project.
+In this section, we find that the combination of Utterance and Prompt is suitable for all of the models we use in this project.

 |          | Utterance | Prompt | Utterance+Prompt     |
 |----------|-----------|--------|----------------------|